BokangWAV/personal-portfolio/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Personal Portfolio Website

+This is my personal developer portfolio built using **React, Tailwind CSS, and Vite**, and deployed on **Vercel**.

+The website highlights my background as a Computer Science graduate from the University of the Witwatersrand, along with my technical skills, projects, and professional experience.

+## 🚀 Tech Stack

+- React
+- Vite
+- Tailwind CSS
+- EmailJS (Contact Form)
+- Lucide Icons
+- Vercel (Deployment)

+## 👨‍💻 About Me

+I hold a Bachelor of Science in Computer Science, majoring in Computer Science and Computational Applications.
+My academic journey exposed me to Software Development, Machine Learning, Operating Systems, and cloud-based technologies.

+Throughout my studies and projects, I have worked with:

+- JavaScript
+- React
+- Python
+- Java
+- C++
+- MySQL
+- Microsoft Azure
+- Firebase

+I am passionate about building modern web applications, exploring machine learning, and continuously challenging myself with new programming projects.

+## ✨ Features

+- Responsive modern UI
+- Animated components
+- Dynamic interests slider
+- Smooth scrolling navigation
+- Functional contact form (EmailJS integration)
+- Fully deployed production build

+## 🌍 Live Site

+[Your Vercel Link Here]

+---

+Designed and developed by S'Thabiso Bokang Molepo.